sagemath/trac_to_gh/Issue 5361.md

 # Issue 5361: problems in the sage.rings conversion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5361

 Original creator: cwitty